Community Research on Climate and Urban Science Urban Integrated Field Laboratory

 Chicago Lakefront.
 The Chicago region, reclaimed from a swamp and nestled between Lake Michigan and former prairie land now converted to agriculture, presents formidable opportunities for novel science.

-• the development of new ways to sense, monitor and process environmental conditions to be used by models
+• Develop new ways to sense, monitor, and process environmental conditions to be used by models.

-• extend the benefits of the science outcomes to communities to identify and deploy equitable climate solutions and understand their system-wide impacts
+• Extend the benefits of the science outcomes to communities across the region.

 • Argonne National Laboratory